 Confabulation may sound better than lying, but it’s no less dangerous.
 One of the most amazing demonstrations I do during my situational awareness programs is to show how a person, when placed under stress, will lie.
 Only in science, we don’t call it lying, we call it confabulation.
-You won’t do it on purpose but you may do it, nonetheless, and if you do it can have a significant impact on your situational awareness and the situational awareness of those you are telling your untrue stories to.
+You won’t do it on purpose but you may do it, nonetheless, and if you do, it can have a significant impact on your situational awareness and the situational awareness of those to whom you are telling your untrue stories.
 So I want to explore this brain phenomenon with you here.

 During my demonstration I am explicit in my instructions to the participant: “Don’t say anything that is not true.”
 Then I conduct the experiment and the attendees get to observe the participant, unknowingly, lie to me.
 The odd thing is, when the experiment is complete I poll the audience, asking them if the participant lied.
 The resounding answer is almost always “No!”
 When in fact, the participant made untrue statements.

 We often think of a lie as telling something that is untrue to avoid the consequences that come from telling the truth.
 People most often lie to avoid getting into trouble.
 In my real time experiment, the participant won’t get into trouble if they tell an untruth so the attendees don’t see it as lying.
 By the socially accepted definition, the participant did not lie.
 But he or she does not tell the truth.

 In neuroscience circles we had to find a way around this propensity to deny that untruths were told.
 Scientists have coined the word “confabulation” to explain how a person’s brain makes up information, albeit false information, to help them make sense of situations that otherwise would appear to be insensible.

 How we confabulate